×

 Merit Scholarships

-Merit scholarships are awarded through the admissions process on the basis of high academic achievement, demonstrated leadership, and commitment to the life and mission of the church.
+Merit scholarships are awarded after the admissions process on the basis of high academic achievement, demonstrated leadership, and commitment to the life and mission of the church.
 These awards are renewable based on the candidate maintaining full-time enrollment and satisfactory academic progress.
 All master's applicants are eligible for merit awards, excluding domestic ThM applicants and MAT applicants.

 *No additional application is required to be considered for merit scholarships.